Scope and content

 - PPPM Terminal Projects

 - This collection consists of terminal projects written by graduate students in the Department of Planning, Public Policy and Management (PPPM) or predecessor programs since the 1960's.
 These projects, which are non-circulating, are shelved by project number in the Knight Library's Document Center.

 - Maps & Aerial Photography

 - The Map & Aerial Photography (MAP) Collection has over 300,000 map sheets; 600,000 aerial photographs; and 2,700 atlases.
 The collection includes paper maps of every corner of the world, with special emphasis on Oregon, the Pacific Northwest, North America, and topographic maps of Europe.
 The aerial photograph collection is primarily of Oregon and has coverage dating back to the 1920s.
 The MAP Collection also provides access to data for use in geographic information systems (GIS).
 Most of the maps and atlases are housed in public areas and are available any time the library is open.
-Our more fragile and older maps and atlases and all of our aerial photograph collection require assistance to use.
-If you don’t see any library personnel in the MAP Collection, ask for assistance at the Documents Center/Computer Help Desk or email email@example.com.
+Our fragile/older maps and atlases plus all of our aerial photograph collection require assistance to use.
+If you don’t see any library personnel in the Maps Collection, ask for assistance at the Documents Center/Computer Help Desk or email email@example.com.

 Second Floor: A-GV

 Current Periodicals & Newspapers

 - Current Periodicals contains unbound issues of both popular magazines and academic periodicals and journals.
 Current newspapers from Oregon and major cities in the United States and abroad are also available in this area, located on the south end of the second floor in the Quiet Study Area.